Governance & Reliability

 Can it endure?

-A system that cannot sustain itself economically does not matter how trustworthy it is in theory.
+If a system cannot sustain itself economically, it does not matter how trustworthy it is in theory.
 Economic Viability is not budgeting discipline.
 It is survivability under market physics.

 Efficiency